m13253/JKSN/README.md

 JKSN is suitable for the situation that network bandwidth is expensive but processing time is cheap.

 JKSN stream may be further compressed with GZIP to get better results.
+It does not conflict with GZIP.
+Instead, since GZIP compresses better if similar data are not 32 KiB far apart, JKSN rearranges your data so that similar data are put together.

 File formats
 ------------